6 Cuban migrants taken into custody after coming ashore in Miami Beach, 3 others stopped in Islamorada

 Authorities said there were no medical concerns reported at the scene from the group.

-According to Border Patrol, since October 1, agents have responded to 93 maritime smuggling events in Florida.
+According to Border Patrol, agents have responded to 93 maritime smuggling events in Florida since Oct.
+1.

 It is currently unknown what will happen next to the group.